keyuncheng/BART/README.md

 * When number of stripes goes very large, the combinations cannot be represented by int
     * Type: int -> uint64_t

+* Reducing the search space
+    * filter out the groups with min loads worse than current best group